Sam Phillips (musician, born 1962)

-Leslie Ann Phillips (born January 28, 1962), better known by her stage name Sam Phillips, is an American singer and songwriter.
+Leslie Ann "Sam" Phillips (born January 28, 1962), is an American singer, songwriter and an actor.
 Her albums include the critically acclaimed Martinis & Bikinis in 1994 and Fan Dance in 2001.
 She has also composed scores for the television shows Gilmore Girls, Bunheads, and The Marvelous Mrs. Maisel.

 Early life

 Phillips was born in Glendale, California to parents William and Peggy Phillips.
 She is the second of three children and has a brother and a sister.
 She was given the nickname Sam, which would later become her stage name.

 Phillips started singing at a young age, along with dancing, painting, and playing the piano.
 Phillips also started studying philosophy and fundamentalism at the age of 14.
 Phillips began writing songs as a teenager to cope with her parents' divorce.